Drew Waters Player Props: Royals vs. Orioles

 Drew Waters At The Plate

-- Waters is batting .226 with a home run and two walks.
+- Waters has a home run and three walks while hitting .206.

-- Waters has picked up a hit in six games this year (66.7%), including one multi-hit game.
+- Waters has picked up a hit in six games this season (60.0%), including one multi-hit game.

-- He has hit a home run in one of nine games, and in 3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.